K-pop singer Rain to star in new drama Ghost Doctor

-SEOUL (THE KOREA HERALD/ASIA NEWS NETWORK) - South Korean singer Rain confirmed on Wednesday (March 17) that he will play the lead role of Cha Young-min in upcoming fantasy medical drama Ghost Doctor.
+SEOUL • South Korean singer Rain confirmed on Wednesday that he will play the lead role of Cha Young-min in upcoming fantasy medical drama Ghost Doctor.

 The drama is about two doctors with polar opposite backgrounds, medical skills and personalities fusing together in body and soul.